mysrcs/hugooooo/content/blog/2021-11-29-Announcing-the-chat.sr.ht-public-beta.md

 Our main goal is to make IRC easier to use for free software projects.
-For example, the bouncer exposes a special protocol extension to automatically configure all of your IRC networks, which helps skip the tedious process of configuring every network you use.
+For example, the bouncer exposes a special protocol extension to automatically connect to all of your IRC networks, which helps skip the tedious process of configuring every network you use.
 The web client can also be configured to open irc:// links around the web, so that getting involved in a project's discussion can be as easy as clicking a link in the project's README.